 What is a serviced office?

-A serviced office is similar to a traditional office or office building but is furnished, equipped, and managed by a company with the ability to rent individual rooms or floors to other companies.
+A serviced office is similar to a traditional office or office building but is fully-furnished, fully-equipped, and managed by a company with the ability to rent individual rooms or floors to other companies.
 They may also be known as a business center, executive suite, or managed office.

 How do serviced offices work?